The Gutter Cleaning Conquest

 What You Will Need

-Choosing the right tools for the job vary home to home, but we will give you a ballpark of where to start.
+Choosing the right tools for the job to vary from home to home, but we will give you a ballpark of where to start.

 - Gutter cleaning scoop (preferably plastic to eliminate damaging or scratching the gutter) if you don’t want to use your hands.